Published: 23 December 2017

 He began conducting interviews with auditioning smugglers, trying to pick the right candidate to get him across the border safely.
 He said his entrepreneurial skills came in handy.

-“One of the biggest skills of entrepreneurs is judging people or finding opportunities and figuring out which is the to bet on,” he said.
+“One of the biggest skills of entrepreneurs is judging people or finding opportunities and figuring out which to bet on,” he said.

 “You have to really measure his story.
 He is promising you a lot.
 Is he promising too much?”